i-novus-llc/otj-pg-embedded/README.md

 Allows embedding PostgreSQL into Java application code with no external dependencies.
-Excellent for allowing you to unit test with a "real" Postgres without requiring end users to install and set up a database cluster.
+Excellent for allowing you to unit test with a "real" PostgreSQL without requiring end users to install and set up a database cluster.

 [![Build Status](https://travis-ci.org/i-novus-llc/otj-pg-embedded.svg)](https://travis-ci.org/i-novus-llc/otj-pg-embedded)